Table of Contents

 According to Statista’s research, the number of individuals actively using mobile and online banking services is anticipated to reach approximately 2.5 billion by 2024, with the Asian market being the largest.
 For the majority of online banking users, banking apps are a constant companion, from transferring money and checking account balances to trading stocks.

 However, since the banking app deals with sensitive information, it becomes the primary target for cybercriminal attacks.
 In this regard, it’s apparent that thorough testing plays an essential role in the banking app development cycle, where omissions or gaps are unacceptable.
-Thus, banks and financial institutions need to concentrate on the testing phase in order to eliminate data breaches, loss of funds, and other felonies.
+Thus, enterprises that work in the finance and fintech industry need to concentrate on the enterprise software testing phase in order to eliminate data breaches, loss of funds, and other felonies.

 This article will outline the key aspects of banking testing, including a checklist of strategies and best practices that help KMS Solutions perform mobile banking app testing more effectively.